82nd Field Artillery Regiment: Vietnam War

 The 3rd Battalion, 82nd Artillery arrived in Vietnam on 15 August 1966 as part of the 196th Light Infantry Brigade from Fort Devens, Massachusetts.
-The battalion was equipped as a towed 105mm howitzer unit and first operated in the Tay Ninh area of Vietnam, supporting large operations like Attleboro, Cedar Falls, Gadsden, and Junction City.
+The battalion was equipped as a towed 105mm howitzer unit and first operated in the Tây Ninh area of Vietnam, supporting large operations like Attleboro, Cedar Falls, Gadsden, and Junction City.
 In 1967 the battalion moved to its new Base (AOO) Area Of Operation in Chu Lai. within the southern portion of the I Corps area of responsibility (AOR).
 The 3rd Battalion, 82nd Artillery continued operations in the Chu Lai and Hiep Duc Valley areas.
 A Btry.
 3rd/82nd supported several operations IE, including Ashaw Valley, Hill 62, and Hill 880.

 A Btry. came under intense rocket and mortar attacks in March 1968.
 The most notable operation was on 11 & 12 May 1968 in the battle of Kham Duc.
 A Btry. lost a 1 gun chief from mortar fragments and several others badly wounded, including Sgt.
 John Thomas, 1st section Gun Chief.
 The 3rd Battalion, 82nd Artillery continued support in the area until April, 1971 when the battalion transitioned north to defend Da Nang and bases south of the DMZ.
 Due to an enemy sapper attack on LZ East on 11 June 1969, eight members of the 3rd Battalion, 82nd Artillery were killed-in-action (KIA).

 The 3rd Battalion, 82nd Artillery participated in many 23rd Infantry Division (Americal) operations, such as Operation Frederick Hill.
 The battalion's C Battery withstood many sieges by the enemy on LZ Siberia from 1968 to 1969.
 The 3rd Battalion, 82nd Artillery departed from Vietnam on 29 June 1972 after firing the last fire mission in support of an American patrol operating in Vietnam.